Serving in Rwanda

 The Bustins joined CBM in 2002 to teach at the Kalimantan Theological Seminary in Pontianak, Indonesia, where they helped to train and mentor future leaders for the local church.
 They moved to Rwanda in August 2012 to work with CBM’s church partner, the Association of Baptist Churches of Rwanda.

 Darrell is from Moncton, New Brunswick.
 Laura Lee is from Pugwash, Nova Scotia.
 After attending CBM’s Conference on Overseas Ministries in January 2002, Darrell and Laura Lee felt that God was saying “now is the time” to move toward fulfilling the call to overseas ministry that both have felt since childhood.
-The Bustins have two children, Bronwyn and Caleb (now studying in Canada).
+The Bustins have two children, Bronwyn and Caleb, who are both studying in Canada.

 Latest Ministry Updates